hphelion/documentation/migration-overview-reference.md

 ###Creating and attaching a block volume using the classic management console### {#transdataconsole}

 You can use the classic management console to create a block storage volume.
+Then, copy the data on the 12.12 instance to the new 13.5 instance.

 	**Note**: The volume attaches to the first available device on the specified server.
 If only one volume is attached to the instance, the first device will be `/dev/vdc`.